logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

 <div id="jaeger-collector">

 1. Save the yaml below to a file and name it `config.yaml`.
 2. Edit the 2-letter region code if needed.
-The region appears in the `apiVersion: apps/v1 spec: > template: > spec: > containers: > env: ` specification in the yaml code below.
+The region appears in the  jaeger-collector-logzio deployment under `spec: > template: > spec: > containers: > env: ` specification in the yaml code below.
 3. Deploy the yaml:

 ```